KanatiMC/CSharpSilion/README.md

  # **Disclaimer**

- > Information and code provided on this repository are for educational purposes only.
-The creator is no way responsible for any direct or indirect damage caused due to the misusage of the information.
-Everything you do, you are doing at your own risk and responsibility.
+ > The information and code provided within this repository are intended solely for educational purposes.
+This tool is designed as a proof of concept and is meant to be used exclusively on oneself.
+Utilizing it on others may be illegal.
+The creator assumes no responsibility for any direct or indirect damages resulting from the misuse of this information.
+Any actions taken are done at the user's own risk and responsibility.

 ## How To Use: